SaraZebardast/SaraZebardast/README.md

 - 👋 Hi, I’m @SaraZebardast
-- 🌱 I’m a Semior at Bilkent university studying Information Systems and Technologies
+- 🌱 I’m a Senior at Bilkent university studying Information Systems and Technologies

 <!---
 SaraZebardast/SaraZebardast is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.